wxWidgets/wxWidgets/debian/README.HowToBuild.txt

        https://wiki.ubuntu.com/DebootstrapChroot

-In addition to the base system pacakges, you'll need to install in the chroot environment any pacakges needed for bulding wxWidgets (compilers, make, autoconf, gtk and image libs, lib-dev's, python, python-dev, etc.)  as well as the packages listed in the next section.
+In addition to the base system packages, you'll need to install in the chroot environment any packages needed for building wxWidgets (compilers, make, autoconf, gtk and image libs, lib-dev's, python, python-dev, etc.)  as well as the packages listed in the next section.